darakian/cmtp/README.md

 The Cipher Mail Transport Protocol (CMTP) is a secure alternative to SMTP.
 ## cmtpd
 A reference implementation for a CMTP server.
-__status__: Currently under active development and not suitable for use.
+__status__: Currently under active development and in initial alpha state.
+Will return local keys.
+Will not return remote keys.
 ## cmtp-client
 A reference implementation for a cmtp client
-__status__: Non-functional.
-Development work is focused on the cmtpd.
+__status__: Currently under active development.
+Working prototype expected by March.